jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 <th scope="col" style="background-color: #D6EEEE">24h x Max.
 Physical Output</th> <td>47,584</td> <td>1,983</td><td>-</td><td>-</td><td>24</td></tr>
 </table>

+[^3]: Defined as hours in which ideal solar generation is at least 10% of the peak hour during that month.

 The second key observation is that while solar actively generates **some** power about half the time, there are 1-2 hours at each end of the day with lower output when the sun is low in the sky.
 So 14 hours of active generation in June in reality is about 11.5 hours worth of peak June sun.
 Similarly
 December -- power is on for 9 hours a day but sunrise / sunset make this worth only about 7.8 days of mid-day December sun.
-Effectively, the sun \
-works somewhat less than half-time.
+Effectively, the sun works somewhat less than half-time.

 Finally, the table above references the hypothetical generation of Nevada's solar installations using their maximum physical output.
 If sun were